genericitis/100-days-of-code/log.md

 Now to knock over the CSS flex and grid sections before bed.
 Won't be much commenting, just bashing this out before sleep and a million and one other things I have to get done.

 Ok.
 That's done.
 Night.
 Soundtrack -  Underworld - The Biggest Weekend Belfast 26.05.2018 Full Show HD https://www.youtube.com/watch?v=QPzqHToMf7U

+For a change the twitter feed is mostly copied from this log tonight. https://twitter.com/connectcoding/status/1458390772357627904

+I'll start on the Build A Tribute Page bit tomorrow.